jose-amat/SAS-Viya-REST-APIs/README.md

 ## Introduction
 The authentication step is the first step you should take if you think about making use of the Viya SAS APIs.
 Every time you make a request (GET/POST/PUT/DELETE) to Viya, an access key is required for call validation.
 We call this access key `access_token`, and it is generated only once per session, and a duration can be set until it expires.

-To generate a `access_token` you need to register a client on the Viya server.
-It is on top of this register that the `access_token` that will be used to validate every request made by our application will be generated.
+To generate an `access_token` you need to register a client on the Viya server.
+It within of this register that the `access_token` that will be used to validate every request made by our application will be generated.

 This step may seem a bit complicated (it really is complicated) by having a large authentication and security system, but isn't this the price of having a robust security process?
 In addition, there are several tools that have already been developed to make our lives easier during authentication.
 I leave here the [link](http://sww.sas.com/blogs/wp/gate/37070/sas-viya-3-5-calling-rest-apis-demo-application) of the blog written by Mary Kathryn Queen about a fantastic tool for authentication (Only for SAS Employees).